bahrus/p-et-alia/README.md

 ##  All Hail, Keeper of All Our Stories!

-What if one of the components is an unreliable dog of a component?
+What if one of the components in your data passing chain is an unreliable dog of a component?
 Perhaps the complexity of your application is such that leaving state up to data passing between components doesn't seem practical.
 Who should rule state then?
 Redux?
 Mobx?
-Standardizing, forevermore on setState of some framework you will be stuck with forever, version after version, no matter what wrong, cruel and stupid turns it takes?
-What better  thing to bind components together than the keeper of all the history, [history.state](https://www.youtube.com/watch?v=IRJ8uFNmzqU).
+Standardizing, forevermore, on setState of some framework you will be stuck with forever, version after version, no matter what wrong, cruel and stupid turns it takes?
+What better  thing to bind components together than the keeper of all history, [history.state](https://www.youtube.com/watch?v=IRJ8uFNmzqU).

 One library that takes this approach is [xtal-state](https://www.webcomponents.org/element/xtal-state).
 AMP appears to as well.

 ```html
 <div>